SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/03-Github-and-Terminal/Lesson/Gihub and Terminal.md

 #### 4.1 Understanding Paths

-Understanding file paths is crucial to navigate directories effectively.
-There are two types of paths: absolute and relative.
-An absolute path starts from the root directory and specifies the exact location of a file or directory.
-A relative path, on the other hand, starts from the current directory.
+Effective directory navigation requires an understanding of file paths.
+There are two types of paths to consider: absolute and relative paths.
+Absolute paths start from the root directory and give the exact location of a file or directory.
+Relative paths, on the other hand, start from the current directory.

 #### 4.2 Identifying and Viewing Hidden Files

 By default, the Terminal doesn't show hidden files.
 These files usually start with a dot (`.`), for example, `.gitignore`.
 To view hidden files, use `ls -a`.

-By the end of this lesson, you should feel comfortable navigating GitHub and the Terminal, and understand their crucial role in programming and software development.
+After completing this lesson, you will have gained the necessary skills to navigate GitHub and the Terminal effectively.
+These tools are crucial components in programming and software development.

 ### 5. Git: Basics and Key Concepts

 #### 5.1 What is Git?

-Git is a distributed version control system that allows multiple people to work on a project at the same time without overwriting each other's changes.
-It's free, open-source, and essential for any programming or software development project.
+Git is a version control system that enables multiple people to work on a project simultaneously without interfering with each other's work.
+It is open-source software that is free to use and essential for any programming or software development project.

 #### 5.2 Key Terms and Concepts